Cliff Gallup: Guitar technique and equipment

-His right hand playing technique is based on a flat pick in conjunction with fingerpicks on his middle and ring fingers, using his little finger to work the vibrato bar.
-In his short time as lead guitarist in Blue Caps he played a 1954 (Vintage Guitar Magazine June 2017) Gretsch 6128 (Duo-Jet) probably fitted up with two DeArmond Dynasonic single coil pickups, an aluminum bridge, not a Melita bridge as previously thought, and a Bigsby vibrato tailpiece.
+Gallup's right-hand technique was based on using flat pick held between thumb and first finger, in conjunction with fingerpicks on his middle and ring fingers, while also using his little finger to work the vibrato bar.
+Unterberger laments Gallup's career was so short, given that his evident talent as a musician could have easily led to a prolific career as a session musician in the Nashville country music or Los Angeles rock and roll recording studios.

+In his short time as lead guitarist in Blue Caps, Gallup played a 1954 Gretsch 6128 (Duo-Jet) probably fitted up with two DeArmond Dynasonic single coil pickups, an aluminum bridge (not a Melita bridge as previously thought), and a Bigsby vibrato tailpiece.
 For amplifiers he used a Standel 25L15 (26-Watts tube amp with a single 15-inch speaker) for studio works and a Fender tweed for the remainder.

-According to one source, Gallup's trademark sound was produced by echo units he constructed himself from old tape recorder parts, but according to another source it was created in the studio by Nelson.
+According to one source, Gallup's trademark reverb sound was produced by echo units he constructed himself from old tape recorder parts, but according to another source it was created in the studio by Nelson.

 Discography

 Tracks recorded with Gene Vincent in chronological order of the recording sessions.

 The recording sessions were all done in three series at Bradley Film & Recording Studio, 804 16th Avenue South, Nashville, Tennessee, and produced by Ken Nelson.